Heather L. Burton, MD

 He is a Fellow of the American College of Cardiology, American Heart Association, Heart Rhythm Society, and the American College of Physicians.
 He serves as a member of the American Board of Internal Medicine Internal Medicine Board Exam Committee.
 He has served on the writing committee for numerous clinical practice guidelines as part of these committees, and is a member of the ACC/AHA Task Force for Clinical Practice Guidelines.
 He serves on the editorial boards of the Journal of Electrocardiology, JAMA Internal Medicine, and Circulation.

-As of September 2019, Dr. Goldberger reported the following ongoing external relationships:
+As of August 2020, Dr. Goldberger reported the following external relationships:

 Dr. Goldberger serves in significant roles with the following organizations, receiving reimbursement or compensation as listed:

 - American College of Cardiology, Clinical Practice Guidelines Taskforce Member, Research Taskforce Member, without compensation.